 How much does baseboard repair cost?

-A single repair — one gap or crack — typically runs $75 to $150 depending on material and size.
-A full-room repair with multiple gaps, caulking, and finish work runs $300 to $600.
+A single repair one gap or crack typically runs $75 to $150 depending on material and size.
+Full-room repair with multiple gaps, caulking, and finish work runs $300 to $600.
 Full replacement of baseboards in a master bedroom runs $400 to $800 including labor, materials, and finish.
-I'll give you a firm estimate after the walk-through.
+You'll get a firm estimate after the walk-through.

 How long does a repair last?

-If we address the mechanical cause — re-anchoring, not just caulk — a repair holds for 5 to 8 years.
-If it's just a cosmetic caulk job on something that's already loose, expect 18 months before it fails again.
-That's why I don't take shortcuts.
+If we address the mechanical cause by re-anchoring instead of just caulking, a repair holds for 5 to 8 years.
+Cosmetic caulk work on something already loose fails again in 18 months.
+That's why shortcuts don't work.

 Can you match my baseboard finish?

 Yes.
 Bring a paint chip or the original can if you have it.
-If not, we'll color-match with a spectrophotometer or pull a sample from an inconspicuous spot.
-Sheen matching is important — semi-gloss reflects light and hides imperfections better than satin.
+Without either, we color-match with a spectrophotometer or pull a sample from somewhere inconspicuous.
+Sheen matching matters.
+Semi-gloss reflects light and hides imperfections better than satin.

 Ready to Get Your Baseboards Fixed?

-Baseboards aren't glamorous, but they're visible every single day.
-Gaps, cracks, and lifted corners wear on you, and they signal neglect to appraisers and inspectors.
-Book online or contact us to schedule a walk-through in Chandler or anywhere in the Phoenix East Valley.
+Baseboards won't win design awards, but they're visible every day.
+Gaps, cracks, and lifted corners wear on you and signal neglect to appraisers and inspectors.
+Book online to schedule a walk-through in Chandler or the Phoenix East Valley.
 I'll assess the damage, explain what happened, and give you an honest recommendation.
 No pressure.
 No fluff.

 How do I book a service?